Madrid and Barcelona on collision course

 "There are none of these guarantees that today justify the call for parliamentary elections."

-He said that he had no "responsible response" from Rajoy's People's Party, which he said had "taken advantage of this option to add tension, at a time when what is needed is maximum deescalation and dialogue."
+He said that he had no "responsible response" from Rajoy's People's Party, which he said had "taken advantage of this option to add tension, at a time when what is needed is maximum de-escalation and dialogue."

 Basque mediation